cleardusk/literename/README.md

 # literename
-change the doc name according to the title.
+Change the doc file name according to the title.